Parabiosis: Aging research

-Natural examples
+Natural parabiosis

 The term is also applicable to spontaneously occurring conditions such as in conjoined twins.

 Obligate parasitic reproduction of Anglerfish of the family Ceratiidae, in which the circulatory systems of the males and females unite completely.
 Without the attachment of males to females, the endocrine functions cannot mature; the individuals fail to develop properly and die young and without reproducing.

 Plants growing closely together roots or stems in intimate contact sometimes form natural grafts.
 In parasitic plants such as mistletoe and dodder the haustoria unite the circulatory systems of the host and the parasite so intimately that parasitic twiners such as Cassytha may act as vectors carrying disease organisms from one host plant to another.

-Ecology
+Social parabiosis

 Social organisms sharing nests

-Ant colonies can share their nests with essentially unrelated species of ants.
+Ant colonies can share their nests with essentially unrelated species of ants, and even non-ants.
 They did not obviously share anything beyond the nests' upkeep, even segregating their brood, so these were very surprising observations; most ants are radically intolerant of intruders, usually including even intruders of their own species.

 In the early 20th century Auguste-Henri Forel coined the term "parabiosis" for such associations, and it was adopted by the likes of William Morton Wheeler.
 Furthermore, there is evidence for the partitioning of functions of work between the two species in the nest.
 Early reports that parabiotic ant colonies forage and feed together peacefully also have been qualified by observations that revealed ants of one species in such an association aggressively displacing members of the other species from artificially provided food, while also profiting by following their recruitment trails to new food sources.
 Benefits from shared nest defence and maintenance even when there is neither direct cooperation nor interaction between the two associated populations in a nest.

 Etymology

-Parabiosis derives most directly from new Latin, but the Latin in turn derives from two classical Greek roots.
+Parabiosis derives most directly from Neo-Latin, but the Latin in turn derives from two classical Greek roots.
 The first is παρά (para) for "beside" or "next to".
 In modern etymology, this root appears in various senses, such as "close to", "outside of", and "different".